Kuift/GuiftsDynamicBlueprint/README.md

 ## TODO:
 ### Live editor todo:
 * make selection actually select the right area
-* make if possible to rotate 2d sprite larger than 8x8
+* make it possible to rotate 2d sprite larger than 8x8
 * make blob stop attacking when in edit mode
 * make spectator camera stop moving with mouse when editing
 * make editing mode toggleable instead of having to hold